MicrosoftDocs/azure-docs/articles/marketplace/integrated-solutions-for-publishers.md

 For an overview of the Integrated Solutions program, watch [this video](https://aka.ms/AA5qos4).

-## Key benefits to Integrated Solutions in the marketplace
+## Benefits to Integrated solutions in the marketplace

 * Customers can find packaged solutions that solve end-to-end business challenges through the marketplace.
 They get accelerated time to value because the technology is integrated up front.
 Customers avoid having to engage separately with multiple apps deployed in a fragmented way.
 * Providers package their IP along with other solutions and services that enhance the value of their expert-prepared technology.